-The final decision regarding final clinical site placement considers several factors: outcome of the clinical site interview, evaluation and input from faculty and program director, and student preference, respectively.
-The program director will coordinate the clinical site interviews for all Yr.
-2 students that will take place in the 2-3 months preceding the Yr.
-2 fall semester.
+The final decision regarding final clinical site placement considers two factors: outcome of the clinical site meeting and evaluation and input from faculty and program director.
+The program director will coordinate the clinical site interviews for all students officially admitted to the CLS program.
+These meetings will take place in June or July preceding the first fall semester.
 All factors aim to place students in clinical sites where they will be most successful.
-Students will be notified of their clinical placements at least two weeks before the start of their their second year in the MLT program.
-For a variety of reasons, clinical placements may become unavailable prior to the student's Year 2 in the program resulting in insufficient clinical site capacity for eligible MLT students.
+Students will be notified of their clinical placements by Aug 1st.
+For a variety of reasons, clinical placements may become unavailable prior to the beginning of the fall semester, resulting ininsufficient clinical site capacity for eligible CLS students.

-In the event that this occurs, the MLT program will make every effort to ensure that the previously unplaced, eligible MLT students are prioritized for placement in the next available clinical site within 6 months to 1 year.
+In the event that this occurs, the CLS program will make every effort to ensure that the previously unplaced, eligible CLS students are prioritized for placement in the next available clinical site within 6 months to 1 year.
 During the interim, students will still have access to course instructors, training modules, and library services.